ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 .. note::
    This section provides background information on available parameters and how the SRW App uses the ``config_defaults.yaml`` file.
 It is informative, but users do not need to modify ``config_defaults.yaml`` to run the out-of-the-box case for the SRW App.
 Therefore, users may skip to :numref:`Step %s <UserSpecificConfig>` to continue configuring their experiment.

 Configuration parameters in the ``config_defaults.yaml`` file appear in :numref:`Table %s <ConfigVarsDefault>`.
 Some of these default values are intentionally invalid in order to ensure that the user assigns valid values in the user-specified ``config.yaml`` file.
-Any settings provided in ``config.yaml`` will override the settings in ``config_defaults.yaml``. settings.
+Any settings provided in ``config.yaml`` will override the settings in ``config_defaults.yaml``.
 There is usually no need for a user to modify the default configuration file.
 Additional information on the default settings can be found in the ``config_defaults.yaml`` file comments and in :numref:`Chapter %s <ConfigWorkflow>`.

 .. _ConfigVarsDefault: